hwheeler01/CompBio/github.md

 - All other members *fork* the primary repository and *clone* it to their local machines
 - Any changes made by other members can be submitted as pull requests to the primary repository owner
 - Primary owner can decide whether to accept the changes or not
-- This way, multiple copies of your code will be floating around in case one member does something stupid and deletes a bunch of stuff
+- This way, multiple copies of your code will be floating around in case one member does something stupid and deletes their entire repository

 Ok, but how do we fork and clone repositories?
 See <https://help.github.com/articles/fork-a-repo/> for more explanation and an example below: